JohanHorsmans/cds-visual-exam-2021/assignment_3/README.md

 </details>

 <!-- OFFICIAL DESCRIPTION FROM INSTRUCTOR -->
-## Offical description from instructor
+## Official description from instructor

 ### Finding text using edge detection